 International Considerations

-• Export and import regulations
+• Export and import regulations and compliance

-• Having an internationally registered trademark
+• Securing an internationally registered trademark

-• Different or additional shipping costs
+• Managing different or additional shipping costs

-• Social or cultural sensitivity
+• Addressing social or cultural sensitivities

 Dropshipping